LiveHelperChat/elasticsearch/readme.md

 #### Used to generate online operators/Active/Pending chat's chart [Optional]
 `* * * * * cd /home/www/lhc && php cron.php -s site_admin -e elasticsearch -c cron/cron_1m > cron_1m.txt /dev/null 2>&1`

+#### Used to remove duplicates every week [Optional]

+Duplicates can happen because elastic does not quarantine transactions.
+So this will make sure that there are no duplicates in ElasticSearch.

+`22 8 4 * * cd /home/www/lhc && php cron.php -s site_admin -e elasticsearch -c cron/remove_duplicates > log_duplicates.txt /dev/null 2>&1`

+#### Reindex recent chats [Optional]

+Sometimes elastic search might miss chat's in it's index especially if it just hangs or some other bad things happens.
+This reindex last 16 hours chats to be sure they are presented in ElasticSearch.

+`36 */8 * * * cd /home/www/lhc && php cron.php -s site_admin -e elasticsearch -c cron/reindex_recent > log_reindex_recent.txt /dev/null 2>&1`

 #### Using daily/monthly index

 I recommend if you are planning to have thousands of chats per day to use monthly index.